kaalam/document.source/jazz_reference/pages/api_ref_persisted_lmdb.md

 and PUT a block of text using `//lmdb/db/key.raw` into a binary block.
 You can also store the text version and read it as binary by just switching .raw and .text.

-Lmdb Blocks support everything described in this reference: slicing, calls, attributes, constant assignment, forwarding, ...
+Lmdb Blocks support everything described in this reference: slicing, being used in calls, attributes, constant assignment, forwarding, ...

 <br/>